cf73/humanity/content/collections/pages/home-page-photos.md

       -
         type: text
         text: 'all sentient beings, that empowers succeeding generations with kindness, understanding, love, and, not least, deep respect for the enthralling and necessary variety of life on Earth. '
   -
     type: paragraph
     content:
-      -
-        type: text
-        text: 'We can do this! '
-  -
-    type: paragraph
-    content: